travigd/documentation/dotnet-api/reading-events.md

 ```

 > [!NOTE]
->
-These methods also have an optional parameter which allows you to specify the `UserCredentials` to use for the request.
-If you don't supply any, the default credentials for the <code>EventStoreConnection</code> will be used (See <a href="../connecting-to-a-server/#user-credentials">Connecting to a Server - User Credentials</a>).
+> These methods also have an optional parameter which allows you to specify the `UserCredentials` to use for the request.
+If you don't supply any, the default credentials for the `EventStoreConnection` will be used ([See Connecting to a Server - User Credentials](connecting-to-a-server.md#user-credentials)).

 ## StreamEventsSlice

 The reading methods for individual streams each return a `StreamEventsSlice`, which is immutable.
 The available members on `StreamEventsSlice` are:

 <!-- TODO: Moved, check -->

 <table>
     <thead>
         <tr>